Janaina-MJ/weather-journal-app/README.md

 ## Overview

-This is a single page web app, which has two input field for the user to insert a zip code (postcode) and a text expressing their feelings at that moment.
+This is a single page web app, which has two input fields for the user to insert a zip code (postcode) and a text expressing their feelings at that moment.
-After completing the form fields and submitting it, the app gets data from the API and updates the page with information about the weather in the informed location and the information previously entered by the user.
+After completing the form fields and submitting it, the app gets data from the API and updates the page with information about the weather in the submitted location and the information previously entered by the user.

 ## Project Intro